uuverifiers/tricera/README.md

 # Summary
-TriCera is a model checker for C programs, that is being developed and mainted by Uppsala University.
+TriCera is a model checker for C programs, that is being developed and maintained by Uppsala University.
 TriCera accepts programs in a C-like language, and currently supports:
 * C structs,
 * arrays,
 * stack and heap pointers (but no pointer arithmetic),